Frequently Asked Questions

 Q11.
 Do I have my own washing machine?

 A11.
 No, there is no provision in the unit to house a washing machine and dryer.
-Heatherlie has seven community laundries that you can use and treat as your own.
-These may be booked for the days that a Home Help person is at your unit.
+Heatherlie has seven community laundries that you can use without charge and treat as your own.
+These may be booked for the days that a Home care person is at your unit.

 Q12.
 Can I bring my own pot plants?